triton-inference-server/server/docs/install.rst

 documentation <https://github.com/NVIDIA/nvidia-docker>`_ to install the most recent version of CUDA, Docker, and nvidia-docker.

-After performing the above setup, you can pull the TensorRT Inference Server container using the following command::
+After performing the above setup, you can pull the Triton Inference Server container using the following command::

   docker pull nvcr.io/nvidia/tensorrtserver:20.02-py3